karnegre/Dragonfly_CompModeling_UI/readme.md

 ## Multi-Composite Modeling UI
 Updated: 2021.18.11

-Beta 0.1 now available for testing: [Multi-Composite Spectra Modeling UI](https://share.streamlit.io/karnegre/dragonfly_compmodeling_ui/main/app.py).
+Beta 1.0 now available for testing: [Multi-Composite Spectra Modeling UI](https://share.streamlit.io/karnegre/dragonfly_compmodeling_ui/main/app.py).

 The user-interface (UI) was developed using Streamlit.
 The UI is intended for [Dragonfly](https://dragonfly.jhuapl.edu/) team use as a modeling aid for determining the surface composition of Saturn's moon, Titan.

-Models used include an intimate mixing using the [Shkuratov model](https://www.sciencedirect.com/science/article/pii/S0019103598960353) and a linear mixing model using compound reflectance spectra.
+Models used include an intimate mixing model using the [Shkuratov model](https://www.sciencedirect.com/science/article/pii/S0019103598960353) and a linear mixing model using compound reflectance spectra.

 ## Installation